YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 When you work on an application, either to enhance it or to fix a bug, you typically modify only a small part of the application.
 With YottaDB/GT.M, you do not need to make a copy of an entire application environment to work on your project.
 Nor do you need to work in the same environment as other developers, with the risk of stepping on one another's toes.
 All you need is to to set up your processes so that their $ZROUTINES search path finds your development routines before finding the main application routines.
 If your work involves changes to global variables, you can set up your own copy of the database – or, even, if it makes sense, a part of the database with the remaining globals mapped to the parent environment.
 Of course, in a large project, your environment's parent may itself have a parent.

-Delete the V6.2-001_x86_64 subdirectory, and obtain the files inc and install for the VistA environment, and make install executable.
+Delete the V6.2-001_x86_64 subdirectory, and obtain the files inc and install from `here <https://github.com/YottaDB/YottaDBdoc/tree/master/AcculturationGuide>`_, and make install executable.

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ ls -l VistA/